-Freekeh is wheat in essence, that is harvested while still green before it hardens.
-It’s then roasted over open fire, straw and chaff are burned and rubbed off.
+Freekeh is wheat in essence that is harvested while still green before it hardens.
+It’s then roasted over open fire during which straw and chaff are burned and rubbed off.
 The grain on the inside is too young and moist to burn, so the output is a firm, slightly chewy grain with distinct flavor that’s earthy, nutty, and slightly smoky.